This post may contain affiliate links. Please see our disclosure policy.

 Butter and Olive Oil: You combine butter and olive oil in the pan to prevent the butter from burning.
 If you don’t have olive oil, an easy substitute is vegetable oil.

-Substitutions
+Substitutions and Variations

-If you don't have beef stock, chicken broth works just fine!
+- If you don’t have beef stock, chicken broth works just fine!

-Don't want to use red wine?
+- Don’t want to use red wine?
 No worries, just use additional beef stock in its place.

-If you're all out of Worcestershire sauce, you can use balsamic vinegar instead.
+- If you’re all out of Worcestershire sauce, you can use balsamic vinegar instead.

 How to make Chuck Roast in the Oven

-Step 1: Prepare the oven and season the meat
+Preheat the oven and sear the meat

-Preheat the oven to 325 degrees Fahrenheit.
+- Preheat the oven to 325 degrees Fahrenheit.

-Pat the chuck roast dry with a paper towel, then season with onion powder, garlic powder, smoked paprika, kosher salt, and black pepper.
+Step 1: Pat the chuck roast dry with a paper towel, then season with onion powder, garlic powder, smoked paprika, kosher salt, and black pepper.
 (For optimal results, let the roast sit uncovered on a wire rack in the refrigerator overnight.
 This allows the seasonings to penetrate the meat for maximum flavor.
 This is not mandatory, you can absolutely make this immediately)

-Add butter and olive oil to a large dutch oven over medium-high heat.
+Step 2: Add butter and olive oil to a large dutch oven over medium-high heat.
 Place the seasoned beef chuck roast into the dutch oven and sear on both sides, about 4 minutes each side.

-Remove beef from the pan and set aside.
+Step 3: Remove beef from the pan and set aside.
 Lower the temperature to medium low heat and add the sliced yellow onions.
 Saute for about 4 minutes, then add garlic, celery, and salt and pepper.
-Make sure to mix in the brown bits at the bottom of the pan, they're full of flavor!
+Make sure to mix in the brown bits at the bottom of the pan, they’re full of flavor!
 Continue to cook for another 5 minutes.

-Cover dutch oven with a lid and bake in the preheated oven for 2 ½ hours.
+Step 4: Add the beef roast back into the dutch oven and then add carrots, rosemary, thyme, beef broth, red wine, Worcestershire sauce, and salt and pepper.
+Cover dutch oven with a lid and bake in the preheated oven for 2 1/2 hours.
 Then take the lid off and add the mushrooms and continue to cook uncovered for another hour, until meat is fork tender.
+Remove the roast from the oven and allow it to rest on top of the stove for 10 minutes.
+Slice or shred the tender chuck roast and serve with your favorite side dishes!

 What to eat with a Pot Roast